marlonShawDEV/workForceHousing/README.md

 bower install --allow-root
 ```

-Finally, run `npm start` (or `sudo npm start` if you have admin restrictions) to run Gulp.
+Finally, run `npm start` to run Gulp.
 Your finished site will be created in a folder called `dist`, viewable at this URL:

 ```
 http://localhost:8000